jaccomoc/jactl/docs/_posts/2023-11-10-checkpoint-poc.md

 ---
 layout:     post
-title:      "Checkpoint Replication Proof Of Concept"
+title:      "Proof of Concept: 20,000 Payments per Second with Checkpoint Replication"
 date:       2023-11-10 15:11:44 +1100
 categories: blog
 author:     "James Crawford"
 image:      /assets/logo2-picture.jpg
 ---

-Jactl 1.3.0 introduces the ability to checkpoint the current execution state of a script and have it restored and resumed elsewhere after a failure.
+[Jactl](https://jactl.io) 1.3.0 introduces the ability to checkpoint the current execution state of a script and have it restored and resumed elsewhere after a failure.
 In order to test this new feature, I implemented a proof-of-concept project that simulates a payment processing system that accepts payment requests, performs some operations by interacting with multiple external systems and then returns a response.
-The payment processing checkpoints its state when required and if a failure occurs payments in flight will have their state restored and resumed to make sure that no payment is lost.
+The payment processing system checkpoints its state when required and if a failure occurs, payments in flight will have their state restored and resumed to make sure that no payment is lost.

 ## Jactl Checkpoints

-Jactl is a scripting language intended to be embedded into real-time Java applications and doesn't itself offer any mechanism for persisting or replicating the checkpoint state.
+Jactl is a open source scripting language intended to be embedded into real-time Java applications.
-Instead, it provides hooks that need to be implemented by the application if the checkpoints are to be persisted or replicated.
+It doesn't itself offer any mechanism for persisting or replicating the checkpoint state but, instead, provides hooks that need to be implemented by the application if the checkpoints are to be persisted or replicated.
 These hooks allow the application to know when a new checkpoint has been generated for a running script and when a running script instance has finished (which allows the application to then delete any checkpoints for that instance